Manny Pacquiao wins SD over Keith Thurman, proves age is just a number

 LAS VEGAS, Nevada, July 20, 2019 – Manny Pacquiao can still sell out the MGM Grand Garden Arena 24 years into his storied career.
-In front of 14,356 boxing fans and a smattering of boxing royalty and sports celebrities, the Fighting Pride of the Philippines put one of his most exciting fights in years, winning a thrilling split decision over Keith Thurman of Florida.
+Fueled by a surprise early knockdown in front of those 14,356 boxing fans and a smattering of boxing royalty and sports celebrities, the Fighting Pride of the Philippines put one of his most exciting fights in years, winning a thrilling split decision over Keith Thurman of Florida.

 “It was fun,” said Pacquiao of his win.
 “My opponent is a good fighter and boxer.
 He was strong.”
 Asked whether the pre-fight trash talk motivated him, Pacquiao said it wasn’t a factor.

 “I’m not that kind of boxer who talks a lot; we were just promoting the fight.
 I think he did his best, and I did my best.
 I think we made the fans happy tonight because it was a good fight,” said Pacquiao.

 Pacquiao thanked his fans cheering him on.
 “I’m sure they were happy tonight because they saw a good fight.
 Even though Thurman lost, he did his best.
 He’s not an easy opponent.
 He’s a good boxer and he’s strong.
 I was just blessed tonight.